Personal Resource Center

-Most lenders will require that you have an escrow account as part of the terms of your loan.
+Most lenders require you to have an escrow account as part of the terms of your loan.
 It protects you by having you pay small amounts each month toward these larger annual bills.
 That way you won't have to scramble to pay a large bill once each year — and you can rest assured that the payments are made on time by your mortgage company.

-If your lender doesn't require you to have an escrow account, you will have to pay your property tax and homeowner's insurance in full when they come due each year.
+If your lender doesn't require you to have an escrow account, you'll have to pay your property tax and homeowner's insurance in full when they come due each year.
 These payments often amount to thousands of dollars, which can be a financial burden to homeowners.
 If you don't pay them on time, you'll face consequences in the form of penalties, fines, or loss of insurance coverage.
 In extreme cases, unpaid taxes can lead to a lien1 on your home.

 5. How much money is in an escrow account?